Twin-S: A Digital Twin for Skull-base Surgery: Experiments and Results

 \subsection{Drilling Simulation Accuracy}

-One of the key features of \ours{} is real-time updating of the anatomic model as the model is modified by drilling.
-Thus, we conduct an experiment to evaluate the accuracy of the simulation during drilling.
-A surgical expert is invited to drill the surgical phantom similar to \textit{in vivo} surgery, emulating the tissue removal during mastoidectomy.
+One of the key features of \ours{} is the real-time updating of the anatomic model as the patient's anatomy is ablated.
+We experiment to evaluate the accuracy of the drilling process.
+A surgical expert is invited to drill the surgical phantom similar to \textit{in vivo} mastoidectomy.
+We compare the updated phantom model of our Twin-S framework after drilling with the 3D structure obtained by a Loop-X CT scanner.
+We visualize the mismatch between the virtual estimate of the tissue ablation and the true state of the phantom after the surgery as a heat map in \autoref{fig:depth_error} (b). {\rev We report the error in drilled regions only instead of the entire model to evaluate the model update accuracy of \ours{}. }

-We compare the updated phantom model of our \DT{} after drilling with the 3D structure obtained by a CT scanner (Loop-X, Brainlab).
-Point clouds are generated from both the virtual phantom model and segmentation of the phantom in the CT scan and aligned using ICP.
-We visualize the mismatch between the virtual estimate of the tissue ablation and the true state of the phantom after the surgery as a heat map in \autoref{fig:pointcloud_eval}.
-The mean error of our virtual model in region A is $1.18$~mm with a standard deviation of $0.24$~mm, and the mean error in region B is $1.61$~mm with the standard deviation of $0.49$~mm.
-Errors are mostly located around sharp edges, which are affected to some extent by the limited spatial resolution of the CT scan.
-Overall, the results indicate that \ours{} can update the anatomical model with a precision comparable to conventional optical navigation systems~\cite{holland2021hidden}, which is expected since spatial tracking in our \DT{} largely relies on those systems.
+The mean error of our virtual model in region A is $1.18$~mm with a standard deviation of $0.24$~mm, and the mean error in region B is $1.61$~mm with the standard deviation of $0.49$~mm. {\rev The average error of all drilled regions is $1.39$~mm with a standard deviation of $0.62$~mm.} Errors are mostly located around sharp edges, which are affected to some extent by the limited spatial resolution of the CT scan. {\rev We further examine if there is correlation between the drilling depth and error, with qualitative results shown in \autoref{fig:depth_error} (a).
+We do not observe strong correlations between the two variables qualitatively, and the p-value of 1 from our chi-square test confirms that the variables are indeed statistically independent. }

+Overall, the results indicate that \ours{} can update the anatomical model with a precision comparable to conventional optical navigation systems~\cite{holland2021hidden}, which is expected since spatial tracking in \ours{} largely relies on those systems. {\rev However, the average drilling depth of 1.57 mm is shallower than clinical practices~\cite{Mastoid}.
+The line-of-sight issues of the optical tracking system currently prohibit us from drilling deeper.
+It is our future work to resolve the line-of-sight issue and expand our evaluation in deeper regions. }